mjordan/islandora_workbench_docs/docs/exporting_islandora_7_content.md

 !!! note
     In general, the CSV that you need to end up with to ingest content into Islandora 2 using Workbench needs to have a structure similar to that described in the "[With page/child-level metadata](https://mjordan.github.io/islandora_workbench_docs/paged_and_compound/#with-pagechild-level-metadata)" section of the Workbench documentation for "Creating paged, compound, and collection content."
 You should review the points in the "Some important things to note" section of that documentation.

+!!! note
+    Solr escapes commas in its exported CSV with backslashes (`\`).
+Should look for and replace these escaped commans (e.g. `\,`) with regular commas before using the CSV with Workbench.